 Appearance and Reality, 1897, by F.H.
 Bradley is an interesting work that is often appraised in non-dual discussions even though F.H.
 Bradley was British and probably never had heard of non-duality or any eastern traditions dealing with these problems.
 F.H.
 Bradley was known to be reclusive and had a reputation for shooting cats.
-But at some point in his life he must have come to some sort of spiritual realisation.
+But at some point in his life, he must have come to some sort of spiritual realization.
 His main analysis is similar to Shankara´s:

 The world of our ordinary experience turns out upon inspection to be contradictory, so it can’t be fully and finally real; what is fully and finally real is a non-dual Absolute in which all those apparent contradictions are resolved through that very non-duality.

 Download the free PDF e-book here (413 pages):